December 9, 2019 at 5:00pm

 Are you interested in robotics or do you enjoy messing around with electronics?
 In this workshop, you’ll assemble both the hardware and software needed to create a miniature crane controlled by the micro:bit microcontroller.
+Join us as we kick off Computer Science Education Week with this hands on workshop.
+We are limited to 10 spots, so act fast!
 What is a micro:bit?
 The micro:bit is a small, compact computer based on a 43 mm × 52 mm circuit board.
-The board is easy to program and has several cool hardware features such as a processor, radio and Bluetooth antenna, 25 LED lights, two buttons, a compass, an accelerometer, and, the best feature, an edge connector used to power a wide variety of external hardware.

 May 4, 2019 at 12:30pm